 A member of the Geisinger MyCode team may contact me to ask if I want to participate in future MyCode approved studies and to collect additional information.

-I have read the entire consent document entitled "Geisinger MyCode® Community Health Initiative: Research Consent and Authorization Form" version 29 dated 12/1/15.

-SIGNATURE

-I agree to take part in this research project.

-Research Participant Name (Please Print)

-Research Participant Signature

-Today's Date (Date of Consent)

-Date of Birth
+SIGNATURE I agree to take part in this research project.
+Research Participant Name (Please Print) Research Participant Signature Today's Date (Date of Consent) Date of Birth